kdwils/weatherstation/README.md

 weatherstation serve
 ```

-Then open http://localhost:8080 (or wherever its hosted) in your browser to view the dashboard.
+Then open http://localhost:8080 (or wherever it's hosted) in your browser to view the dashboard.

 ## Package Structure

 The package is organized into several modules under the `pkg` directory:

 ### api
+`/pkg/api/`
 - Contains data models and client interfaces for interacting with the Tempest API
 - Handles parsing and conversion of weather observation data
 - Provides utility functions for unit conversions (m/s to mph, celsius to fahrenheit, etc.)

 ### connection
+`/pkg/connection/`
 - Provides abstract connection interfaces for different protocols
 - Implements both WebSocket and UDP connections
 - Handles connection lifecycle (connect, read, write, close)

 ### tempest
+`/pkg/tempest/`
 - Core event listening functionality
 - Event type definitions and constants
 - Handler registration for different event types